Space Technology Hall of Fame

-The 2013 panel of judges included:
+The 2014 panel of judges included:

-Nomination Process for 2014
+Nomination Process for 2015

-The deadline to submit nominations for induction during 2014 will be Saturday, Aug.
-31, 2013.
+The deadline to submit nominations for induction during 2015 will be August 22, 2014.
 Anyone may submit a nomination of a technology that was developed anywhere in the world for use in space and then modified or adopted for use on Earth.
 Nomination information, including online and downloadable nomination forms, is available at www.spacefoundation.org/programs/space-technology-hall-fame.

 The Space Foundation established the Space Technology Hall of Fame in 1988 to increase public awareness of the benefits that result from space exploration programs and to encourage further innovation.
-Additional information about the Space Technology Hall of Fame®, including a complete list of inducted technologies, is available at www.SpaceTechHallofFame.org.
+Additional information about the Space Technology Hall of Fame, including a complete list of inducted technologies, is available at www.SpaceTechHallofFame.org.